 Durable Goods News:

-In October 2013, orders for durable goods fell 2% to $230 billion.
-This drop was due to a fall off in orders for commercial aircraft.
-Business orders for capital goods (machinery and equipment) was down 3.9%.
-This signals a lack of confidence, thanks to uncertainty from the government shutdown.
+In December 2013, orders for durable goods dropped 4.3% to $229.3 billion.
+This decline was due to really weak orders for commercial aircraft.
+Business orders for capital goods (machinery and equipment) fell a shocking 5%.
+This signals a decline in business confidence due to disappointing holiday retail sales.
 For more, see the latest Durable Goods Orders Report.

 What Are Durable Goods?: